Family Business Conflict: Why It Happens and How to Handle It

 You're in it.
 You've been in it your whole life.

 That's why it keeps happening.
 Not because the people are difficult.
-Because the system was built on top of a family dynamic that was never designed to run a business.
+Because the system was built on top of a family structure that was never designed to run a business.
+Until that gets separated — clearly, structurally, by someone outside it — the conflict doesn't stop.
+It just finds a new topic.

 According to the Family Business Institute, more than 30% of family businesses survive into the second generation.
 Conflict over roles and authority is one of the leading reasons the other 70% don't make it.